-Yohannes Teffera*, Jingzhou Liu, Paul Krolikowski and Zhiyang Zhao
+Yohannes Teffera*, Jingzhou Liu, Paul Krolikowski and Zhiyang Zhao Pages 126 - 136 ( 11 )

-Introduction: A group of substituted benzothiazoles from a research project was found to have low microsomal clearance.
+Background: A group of substituted benzothiazoles from a research project was found to have low microsomal clearance.
 However, these compounds had very high clearance in vivo.

-Experimental: In the present study, the clearance mechanism of two of the structural analogs, was investigated in vitro and in vivo.
+Methods: In the present study, the clearance mechanism of two of the structural analogs, was investigated in vitro and in vivo.

 Conclusion: To our knowledge, such an observation of in vitro and in vivo oxidation of substituted benzothiazole by AO has not been reported before.
-The results helped the medicinal chemists design compounds that avoid AO mediated metabolism and with better ADME property.
+The results helped the medicinal chemists design compounds that avoid AO-mediated metabolism and with better ADME property.

-Aldehyde Oxidase, substituted Benzothiazole, in vitro Metabolism, In vivo metabolism, Clearance, Metabolite Identification
+Aldehyde oxidase, substituted Benzothiazole, in vitro metabolism, in vivo metabolism, clearance, metabolite identification.

-Kintai Therapeutics, Cambridge, MA, Novartis, Cambridge, MA, Amgen Inc, Cambridge, MA, Alliance Pharma., Malvern, PA
+Chimerix, 2505 Meridian Pkwy, Suite 100, Durham, NC 27713, Novartis, Cambridge, MA, Amgen Inc, Cambridge, MA, Alliance Pharma., Malvern, PA